gillescastel/masterthesis/README.md

 ## *A visual guide from handlebodies to the generalized Poincaré conjecture*

-I'm doing my masters thesis at KU Leuven in Belgium on Morse theory under the supervision of Charltote Kirchhoff-Lukat.
+I'm doing my masters thesis at KU Leuven in Belgium on Morse theory under the supervision of Charlotte Kirchhoff-Lukat.
 It is currently a work in progress and should be completed in the beginning of June 2021.

 ### Goal